 Two years ago, the practical choice for building AI applications was simple: use OpenAI.
 The open source alternatives either could not compete on quality or required data center infrastructure that ruled them out for most teams.
 That calculus has changed dramatically.

 In 2026, you can run a genuinely capable language model on a MacBook.
 You can fine-tune a 7 billion parameter model on a single consumer GPU in an afternoon.
-You can deploy a private inference server for your company without sending a single token to a third-party API.
-The ecosystem of open weights models — Llama, Mistral, Gemma, DeepSeek, Qwen — has matured to the point where the question is no longer "can open source compete?" but "which open model is right for my use case, and when should I still pay for a proprietary API?"
+You can deploy a private inference server without sending a single token to a third-party API.
+The ecosystem of open weights models — Llama, Mistral, Gemma, DeepSeek, Qwen — has matured to the point where the question is no longer "can open source compete?" but "which open model fits my use case, and when should I still pay for a proprietary API?"

-This guide answers both questions.
-We will cover every major open model family, the tools that make local inference practical, and a clear framework for deciding when open source wins.
+This guide covers every major open model family, the tools that make local inference practical, and a clear framework for deciding when open source wins.

 Open Source vs. Proprietary AI: The Real Tradeoffs